 Rain, rain, go away!
 You wouldn’t know it today with the rain hammering down outside but the start of Spring was promising with bright blue skies, birds singing, the village sheep baa-ing, bright yellow daffodils in full bloom and the kids and I spotting our shadows as we enjoyed our walks to and from school…apparently its due to brighten up tomorrow!

-Here at Aston Childcare we love to get outside and make the best use of our outdoor space.
+We love to get outside and make the best use of our outdoor space.
 It’s lovely to let the kids roam and run free in a child friendly, risk assessed space .
 Parents are great and provide me with all-weather clothing so that getting outside, whatever the weather, is never an issue.

 Little ones develop their walking, dealing with different surfaces underfoot.
 The sand and water table and outdoor kitchen are a huge hit with all ages.
 Our chickens are an endless source of fascination.
 We have balls, bikes, ride on cars, gardening equipment, hopscotch, play tents, ball pit, paddling pool, easels, blackboards, clipboards, bug boxes to name just some of our resources.

 I feel there is an increasing pressure on childminders to join expensive forest school or forest childcare type associations to prove our commitment to the outdoors.
 However, I firmly believe, that outdoor play can be and should be completely free and just as worthy.